-α = angle of the diagonal pitch to the longitudinal axis, deg.;

-l_1 = distance between the row of holes under consideration and the centre line of header wall (refer to Fig. 2.8.1-2), mm;

-d = diameter of the hole, mm.

-For oval holes, d shall be taken as equal to the size of the holes on the longitudinal axis, but in Formulae (2.1.6.2.1) and (2.8.1-2) the size on the axis normal to the header centre line shall be taken as d for oval holes.
+- α = angle of the diagonal pitch to the longitudinal axis, deg.; - l_1 = distance between the row of holes under consideration and the centre line of header wall (refer to Fig. 2.8.1-2), mm; d = diameter of the hole, mm. - For oval holes, d shall be taken as equal to the size of the holes on the longitudinal axis, but in Formulae (2.1.6.2.1) and (2.8.1-2) the size on the axis normal to the header centre line shall be taken as d for oval holes.

-2.8.2 Where fillet welded joints are allowed in headers on agreement with the Register, the wall thickness of such headers shall not be less than where k_e = design factor for bending moment at the edges, mm2, determined by the following formula:
+2.8.2 Where fillet welded joints are allowed in headers the wall thickness of such headers shall not be less than where $k_e = \text{design factor for bending moment at the edges, mm2, determined by the following formula:$